kr-r4vin4nd4n/kr-r4vin4nd4n/README.md

 # About Me :
-A security learner,exploring different aspects of Cybersecurity and Ethical hacking, getting insights into core concepts of them.<br>Moreover, aquiring penetration and mitigation techniques, equiping with all the essential tools, in order to build a sound and quite unique security methodology.
+A security learner,exploring different aspects of Cybersecurity and Ethical hacking, getting insights into core concepts of them.<br>Moreover, aquiring penetration and mitigation techniques, equiping with all the essential tools, in order to build a sound and quite unique security methodologies.

 ## 🌐 Socials: